Dependence of decoherence-assisted classicality on the ways a system is partitioned into subsystems: Introduction

 Sec. \ref{sec thermalization} is devoted to thermalization.
 First we discuss what properties of the reduced density matrix constitute thermalization.
 Then we show that within the eigenbasis-induced TPS one of such properties --- initial state independence of the equilibrium density matrix --- is absent.
 In the last subsection we discuss the Eigenstate Thermalization Hypothesis (ETH) \cite{deutsch1991quantum,srednicki1994chaos,rigol2008thermalization} and demonstrate that it can not be valid within the considered TPS.

 In Sec. \ref{sec decoherence} we turn to the decoherence program.
 First we specify the notion of the decoherence-assisted emergent classicality within the context of the present paper.
-Then we demonstrate how to construct a TPS within which the decoherence-assisted classicality fails to emerge.
+After that we formulate a condition which ensures that the classicality fails to emerge.
+Then we demonstrate how to construct a TPS within which this condition is fulfilled.
 This new TPS shares some common features with the eigenbasis-induced TPS, in particular, it also precludes thermalization.
 In Sec. \ref{subsec EDH} we introduce an Eigenstate Decoherence Hypothesis in a close analogy with the Eigenstate Thermalization Hypothesis and discuss its robustness against partitioning relativity.

-In the last Sec. \ref{sec conclusions} the results are summarized and their implications are discussed.
+In Sec. \ref{sec discussion} the implications of the results are discussed.
+In Sec. \ref{sec summary} we summarize our the findings.